 Museo Franciscano Fray Pedro Gocial

-Exhibits: situated inside the Monastery of San Francisco.
-Religious art and paintings from the 16th to 18th centuries like works of Miguel de Santiago are displayed.
+Situated inside the Monastery of San Francisco, this art museum showcases religious art and paintings from the 16th to 18th centuries.
+The works of Miguel de Santiago are also displayed.

 Address: Cuenca 477 y, Quito 170401, Ecuador